 - Deadline for completed thesis is three weeks before the end of classes.

-- The completed thesis will include a cover sheet, which the faculty advisor and second reader must sign at the defense and indicate if further revision is required (each must check off either "OK as is" or "OK with revisions"; any necessary changes will be discussed at length).
+- The completed thesis will include a cover sheet, which the faculty advisor and second reader must sign and indicate if further revision is required (each must check off either "OK as is" or "OK with revisions"; any necessary changes will be discussed at length).
 Cover sheets are located here.
-If additional revision is required, the final deadline for the completed thesis is within a week of the defense.
+If additional revision is required, the final deadline for the completed thesis is the last day of classes for that semester.